 Think of a post as a blog post or an article you publish on your site, and think of a page as an About Page, a Contact Page, or a Resources Page.

-A post will usually have a link like this:
+A post will usually look like this:

 A page will have a link similar to this: